 - Restart the flow to wash off your soap.

-Most motorhomes have a gas hot water system which heats the hot water on demand.
+Many campervan hires have a gas hot water system which acts as a water heater.
 Keep in mind that it can take up to 40 minutes to heat cold water sufficiently for a warm shower.
 Using the shower will also require power for the water pump.

 Many motorhome travellers only use the shower in the motorhome when freedom camping or when there’s no other option.
 Taking a shower at a campground or holiday park is often preferred because they: